A Guide to Choosing the Right Backup Generator for Your Home

-In this article, well walk you through both types of generators (portable and standby) and both ways to deliver backup power (extension cords and subpanels).
-Well cover the pros and cons of each system and give you an idea of prices for the best generator.
+Here, we’ll walk you through both types of generators (portable and standby) and other ways to deliver backup power (extension cords and subpanels).
+We’ll cover the pros and cons of each system and give you an idea of the price ranges for the best generators on the market.

 Two Types of Generators, Two Different Costs

 When the power goes out, you have to start up a gas-powered portable generator and plug it into your appliances or a subpanel.
 Portable generators cost $500 to $1,500 depending on power output.

 These generators are powered by natural gas or propane and start automatically during power outages.
 Standby generator prices start at $5,000 for a 7,000-watt unit, including installation.